SoucupB/ReinforcementLearningEngine/README.md

 # Reinforcement Learning Engine
 Reinforcement Learning Engine for different state-action board games.
-This is an engine which is made with the purpose of creating and testing bots that can take human-like decisions in order to acomplish their goal.
+This is an engine which is made with the purpose of creating and testing bots that can take human-like decisions in order to accomplish their goal.
-Wether its winning a game or solving a problem, this bots can create strong and sneaky strategies if enough training is provided, however to achieve perfection in case of some games is computationally impossible with my actual tools.
+Whether its winning a game or solving a problem, this bots can create strong and sneaky strategies if enough training is provided, however to achieve perfection for some games is computationally impossible with my actual tools.

 # Getting Started
     g++ > 8.1.0 (Can be aquired from this link https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/)